 What Should You Know About Vaccine Effectiveness?

 It is way too soon to know how effective this year’s flu shot is.
-But we can look to the southern hemisphere (South America) for some inkling.
-We are still awaiting data from Australia.
+But we can look to the southern hemisphere (South America) for some inkling of how the shot performed in the 2024-2025 flu season.

 According to the CDC’s MMWR (Octobter 3, 2024):